MS Queen Elizabeth: Alaska 2023

 In May 2023 the Queen Elizabeth sailed to Alaska for the summer.
 Queen Elizabeth is one of a handful of cruise ships permitted to sail in the UNESCO-listed Glacier Bay National Park.
-US National Park Service park rangers onboard the ship provided special presentations about the park.
+US National Park Service park rangers on board the ship provided special presentations about the park.
 Former SAS member turned TV adventurer Bear Grylls also provide motivational presentations.

 The Queen Elizabeth crossed the Atlantic in September 2023 to spend the autumn in the Mediterranean before transiting the Suez Canal and heading for Australia for the 2023/2024 Christmas season in the southern hemisphere summer, Japan for spring 2024 and back to Alaska in early summer 2024.